open-rpc/meta-schema/README.md

   </span>
 </center>

 This is the JSON Schema file for the [OpenRPC Specification](https://spec.open-rpc.org/).
+You may use it to validate your open rpc documents.

+This repo also contains the code which takes the schema, and generates typings for various languages.
+Currently supported languages:

+- Typescript
+- Rust
+- Go
+- Python

 ## License